git-ahi/new-portfolio/README.md

 ## Technologies Used

-This site was made entirely using HTML & CSS
+This site was made entirely using:

+- HTML
+- CSS
+- Bootstrap

 ## Support and contact details